OUR HISTORY

 PARTNERSHIPS

-Manhattan BioSolutions, Inc. has built its foundation through collaborations with academic researchers, leading medical centers, and strategic partners, with a specific focus on advancing new classes of RNA-targeting biologic agents in areas of major unmet medical need.
-Manhattan Bio’ research efforts are augmented by scientific partnerships with the the National Cancer Institute (NCI), The Massachusetts Institute of Technology (MIT), The University of British Columbia, Stony Brook University, Binghamton University, University at Buffalo University, EVQLV and the INSERM.
+Manhattan BioSolutions, Inc. has built its foundation through collaborations with academic researchers, leading medical centers, and strategic partners, with a specific focus on advancing new classes of targeted biologic agents in areas of major unmet medical need.
+Manhattan Bio’ research efforts are augmented by scientific partnerships with the the National Cancer Institute (NCI), The Pediatric Preclinical In Vivo Testing Consortium (PIVOT), The Massachusetts Institute of Technology (MIT), The University of British Columbia, Stony Brook University, Binghamton University, University at Buffalo University, EVQLV and the INSERM.
 Through these collaborations, we aim to further explore and enhance the potential of targeted therapies to address orphan diseases and improve patient outcomes.